+MAJOR SCHOOL RULES

-MAJOR SC HOOL RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT FOURTH INCIDENT law enforcement; or social services.
+NATURE OF FIRST SECOND THIRD FOURTH

+OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT

+law enforcement;

+or social services.

 Bullying Policy Step 1: intervention, warning, redirection, and team meeting.
 Step 1 and if necessary, Step 2: formal meeting with parents and administration.
 Step 1 - 2 and if necessary, Step 3: Student Hearing.

-Abusive or threatening 1-3 day out of school suspension Same as 1 st incident; 1-5 Same as 1 st - 2 nd incident, Referral to the School Board for language; encourage a conflict; disruption of the with parent/ team meeting; behavior plan; removal day out of school suspension 1-5 day out of school suspension expulsion. learning environment from class; agency referral; with parent/ team meeting. with parent returning including but not limited to: psychological/ social evaluation; child to school.
-1. Verbal abuse of staff members; or parenting class for parents; legal action; outside 2.
-Intimidation or threats intervention; written contract; against school staff, or students. law enforcement; or social services.
+Abusive or 1-3 day out of Same as 1 st Same as 1 st - Referral to

+threatening school suspension incident; 1-5 2 nd incident, the School

+language; encourage with parent/ team day out of 1-5 day out Board for

+a conflict; meeting; behavior school of school expulsion.

+disruption of the plan; removal suspension suspension

+learning from class; agency with parent/ with parent

+environment referral; team meeting. returning

+including but not psychological/ child to

+limited to: social evaluation; school.

+1. Verbal abuse parenting class for

+of staff parents; legal

+members; or action; outside

+2. Intimidation intervention;

+or threats written contract;

+against law enforcement;

+school staff, or social services.

+or students. a 1 st a tet

 Fighting- including students who witness, record, or encourage fighting.
 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
 Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning child to school.
 Referral to the School Board for expulsion.

-MAJOR SCI HOOL RULES
+MAJOR SCHOOL RULES

 NATURE OF FIRST SECOND THIRD FOURTH

 OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT

 law enforcement;

 or social services.

 If there is

 intervention by

 Public Safety, the

 students will not

 be allowed to

 return to school

 until they have met

-with Public Safety.
+Tabas E with Public Safety.

 Tobacco, E-

-cigarettes, vapor 1 dors in detention 2 days in 3 day
+cigarettes, vapor pens, or CBD 1 day in detention.
+2 days in 3 day

-pens, or CBD 1 day in detention. detention. suspension.
+product w/out a 1 day in detention. detention. suspension.

-product w/out a prescription
+product wout a prescription

 prescription 1-3 day out of Same as 1 st Same as 1 st - Referral to

-school suspension incident; 1-5 $2^{nd}$ incident, the School
+school suspension incident; 1-5 2 nd incident, the School

 with parent/ team day out of 1-5 day out Board for

 meeting; behavior school of school expulsion.

-plan; removal suspension suspension enpuision.
+plan; removal suspension suspension

 from class; agency with parent/ with parent

-referral; team meeting. returning
+Harassing Behaviors referral; team meeting. returning

-Harassing Behaviors psychological/ 6 child to
+including sexual or psychological/ child to

-including sexual or social evaluation; school.
+racial harassment. social evaluation; school.

-racial harassment. parenting class for
+ruciui nui uppinenti parenting class for

 parents; legal

 action; outside

 intervention;

-written contract;

-law enforcement;
+written contract; law enforcement;

 or social services.

 Other offenses 1-3 day out of Same as 1 st Same as 1 st - Referral to

 including but not school suspension incident; 1-5 2 nd incident, the School

 limited to: with parent/ team day out of 1-5 day out Board for

-1. Self- meeting; behavior school . of school expulsion.
+1. Self- meeting; behavior school of school expulsion.

-destructive plan; removal suspension suspension
+destructive plan; removal suspension suspension •

 behaviors; from class; agency with parent/ with parent

 2. Aggressive or referral; team meeting. returning

 physical psychological/

 MAJOR SCHOOL RULES

-NA ATURE OF FIRST SECOND THIRD FOURTH
+NATURE OF FIRST SECOND THIRD FOURTH

-( OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT
+OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT

 behavior social evaluation; child to

 (non- parenting class for school.

 directed); parents; legal

 3. Violation of action; outside

 school, tribal, intervention;

 state, and/or written contract;

 federal law; law enforcement;

 4. Forgery or or social services.

 intent to

 deceive;

 5. Unauthorized

 use of school

 vehicle

 during school

 hours; or

 6. Display of

 pornography.